800-837-5520 Call us for a free quote Contact us

 How many carpenter bees do there need to be for it to be an infestation?

 Even a single carpenter bee can cause damage to wood, but a full infestation usually involves multiple burrows spread across wooden structures.
 If you notice several bees hovering around your deck or fence or find multiple holes, it’s a clear sign that the carpenter bees have an established population.
-Carpenter bee infestations can lead to extensive damage if left untreated.
+Without taking action to remove them, carpenter bees can cause damage to wood structures over time.

 Need help with carpenter bees?

-If you need help dealing with carpenter bees, it's best to contact a professional pest control service.
-Our experts can inspect your property, assess the damage, and implement effective treatment solutions to remove the bees and prevent future infestations.
+If you need help dealing with carpenter bees, get in touch with our bee control experts.
+Our experts can inspect your property, assess the damage, and implement treatment solutions to help remove the bees and prevent future infestations.

 Do carpenter bees sting?

-Unlike some types of wasps and hornets, Carpenter bees are solitary bees, so they do not live in colonies and will rarely sting humans.
-A sting would likely only result if a person was handling and/or harassing a Carpenter bee female.
-They will not seek out people to sting just by being near the Carpenter bee.
+Unlike some types of wasps and hornets, carpenter bees are solitary bees, so they do not live in colonies and will rarely sting humans.
+A sting would likely only result if a person were handling and/or harassing a female carpenter bee.
 If you believe you or a family member is allergic to bee stings, exercise extreme caution around carpenter bees.

 Do carpenter bees eat wood?